scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### TRC Equality

 The signer information in the signed TRC is part of an unordered set, as per {{RFC5652}}.
-This implies that the signer information can be reordered without affecting verification, although certain operations require TRCs to be equal im accordance with the following definition:
+This implies that the signer information can be reordered without affecting verification, although certain operations require TRCs to be equal in accordance with the following definition:

 **Two TRCs are equal, if and only if their payloads are byte equal.**